-Lead-acid batteries are rechargeable batteries that are most commonly used as automotive batteries in vehicles for starting, lighting and ignition (SLI).
-They consist of a plastic case containing lead plates with a lead paste submersed in dilute sulfuric acid.
-Lead-acid batteries are rechargeable, but eventually the lead plate material and paste breaks down and the battery can no longer hold an electrical charge.
-Such used lead-acid batteries (ULAB) are classified as hazardous waste under the Basel Convention and their disposal is regulated in all OECD industrialized countries.
-When used lead-acid batteries are recycled the battery, the plastic and the metallic components are separated.
-The plastics are recycled and usually used to manufacture more battery cases.
-The used lead plates and paste material are smelted to remove any impurities and cast into lead ingots.30 Lead ingots are used in the manufacture of new lead-acid batteries, thereby making a continuous closed loop system.
+Lead-acid batteries are rechargeable batteries that are most commonly used as car batteries.
+They consist of a plastic case surrounding lead plates emerged in sulfuric acid.
+Lead-acid batteries are rechargeable, but eventually the lead plate breaks down and the battery is spent.
+Spent lead-acid batteries are hazardous waste and their disposal is regulated in most industrialized countries.
+When lead-acid batteries are recycled the battery the plastic and metal are separated.
+The plastics are recycled and usually used to create more battery cases.
+The spent lead plates are smelted to remove impurities and poured into molds to create recycled lead bar.
+Lead bars are used in the manufacturing of new lead-acid batteries, making the system a closed loop.

 In low and middle-income countries recycling of these batteries is a large industry as the lead in the batteries can be reused in various product-manufacturing processes.
-Countries with few lead ore sources are eager to collect and recycle lead-acid batteries to supplement their lead resources.
-The rising demand for automobiles in low and middle-income countries is driving the upsurge in demand for lead.31
+Countries with few lead ore sources are eager to collect and recycle lead-acid batteries to build up their lead resources.
+The rising demand for automobiles in low and middle-income countries is driving the upsurge in demand for lead.